bencsn/plainshare/readme.md

-# Generate a fully functioning static web server serving Markdown files
+# Create a simple website from markdown files

 This is a simple static web server that serves Markdown files.